Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 Easy integration of custom libraries

-for core DpdlEngine -> can be stripped down to 80 Kb
+for DpdlEngine -> can be stripped down to 80 Kb

 for minimal setup